-This Salted Caramel Bundt Cake is simple to make, and has a wonderful moist crumb, with a caramelized and flavorful crust.
+This Salted Caramel Bundt Cake with Cake Mix is simple to make, and has a wonderful moist crumb, with a caramelized and flavorful crust.
 Finished with caramel and salt, this cake is perfect for brunch or afternoon tea.

 - Always sift dry ingredients like flour, baking powder, baking soda, and even sugar.
 It will help you achieve a smoother batter in a shorter period of time.